Community philanthropy at its best!

-The Albury branch of Adroit Insurance Group established a Named Sub-Fund with Border Trust in 2007 to assist them to become more active in their support of the local community.
+The Albury branch of Adroit Insurance & Risk established a Named Sub-Fund with Border Trust in 2007 to assist them to become more active in their support of the local community.
 By donating a percentage of their annual profit, the named fund has grown & now contributes to an annual community grant with a youth focus.

 In presenting their 2016 contribution of $6,000 to Border Trust’s EO, Glenys Atkins, Michael Salter shared some of the reasons why they choose to give where they live.

-“Adroit Insurance Brokers has the view, along with many other businesses, that supporting the community you work with is essential to the wellbeing and growth of that community.
+“Adroit Insurance & Risk has the view, along with many other businesses, that supporting the community you work with is essential to the wellbeing and growth of that community.

 Our connection with Border Trust means that by contributing a percentage of annual profit we have built a fund within the Trust, which we can then distribute a portion of each year to a worthy grant recipient.